Written by William Overgard

 Perhaps one of the most appealing things about a sci-fi/fantasy hybrid animated series such as ThunderCats is that, at least theoretically, there are very few concepts, ideas and elements that the writers can’t explore.
 Throughout the course of the ThunderCats series, a wealth of different concepts and styles would be experimented with, with varying degrees of success.
 Some of these ideas would work brilliantly, others would be complete misfires, some would be surprising failures and others unlikely success stories.
 This episode probably falls into the last category.

-Perhaps one of the most unlikely storytelling unions conceivable would be one that bridges together the disparate worlds of feudal Japan and Third Earth is one such unlikely storytelling union.
+Bridging the disparate worlds of feudal Japan and Third Earth is one such unlikely storytelling union.
 With the heavy emphasis on classic fantasy-style storytelling in ThunderCats, to introduce Samurais, ninjas and other Japanese influences would seem like a bizarre concept.
-And yet, that is exactly what “The Thunder-Cutter” does, introducing the character of Hachiman, the honour-bound Samurai warrior whose devotion to his code of honour both empowers and restrains him.
-With this episode having been penned by the late William Overgard, widely regarded by ThunderCats fans as the show’s weakest regular writer, it would not be unreasonable to expect this episode to be truly awful, and yet, somehow, it manages not only to escape that tag, but actually deliver a really entertaining story.
+And yet, that is exactly what “The Thunder-Cutter” does, introducing the character of Hachiman, the honor-bound Samurai warrior whose devotion to the Bushido code both empowers and restrains him.
+With this episode having been penned by William Overgard, widely regarded by ThunderCats fans as the show’s weakest regular writer, it would not be unreasonable to expect this episode to be truly awful.
+Yet, like many of Overgard’s Season One offerings, it manages to escape that tag and deliver a really entertaining story.

 Part of what makes this episode so good is the unique and believable concept of Mumm-Ra wanting to take away the ThunderCats’ greatest weapon, the Sword of Omens, by pitting it against what he perceives as a mightier sword, in this case Hachiman’s Thunder-Cutter.
-Whilst it has to be said this concept would be better explored in the episode “Excalibur”, nonetheless this episode benefits from being the first to tackle that concept.
-Another crucial factor in this episode’s success is the character of Hachiman himself – whilst it would have been easy for Mumm-Ra to summon a generic evil Samurai character, in Hachiman an element of complexity is added to his character in that he is, basically, a good character but one who is far from perfect, someone whose code of honour is his great weakness in that it compels him to act sometimes against his own better judgement, yet also gives him the strength to act and the framework around which his whole life and sense of self, is his also great weakness, compelling him to act sometimes against his own better judgement.
+Whilst this concept would be better explored in “Excalibur”, this episode benefits from going there first.
+Another crucial factor in this episode’s success is the character of Hachiman himself.
+Whilst it would have been easy for Mumm-Ra to summon a generic evil Samurai character, in Hachiman we find added complexity.
+He is fundamentally a good man, but his code of honor, which gives him the strength to act and provides him with a framework for his sense of self, is his also great weakness, compelling him to act sometimes against his own better judgement.

-Throughout the course of this episode, Hachiman is a compelling character, not just for his swordsmanship and daring-do, but also because of his volatile and unpredictable nature – one of the most memorable scenes from this episode is when Hachiman and Lion-O face off against each other atop the log overhanging the Four Day Drop, in what can only be described as a “Robin Hood and Little John” moment!
+Throughout the course of this episode, Hachiman is a compelling character, not just for his swordsmanship and daring-do, but also because of his volatile and unpredictable nature.
+One of the most memorable scenes from this episode is when Hachiman and Lion-O face off against each other atop the log overhanging the Four Day Drop, in what can only be described as a “Robin Hood and Little John” moment!
 As with that fabled pairing, Lion-O and Hachiman gain a respect for each other following their clash.
-However, it is worth noting that this scene actually represents something of a step backwards for Lion-O’s character in terms of his maturity, harking back to the Lion-O we first met in some of the series’ earliest episodes – in those early stories, Lion-O was full of fierce pride in his position and title, not to the point of being a dislikeable character but to the point where the audience could clearly see that his pride had the potential to land him in trouble.
+However, it is worth noting that this scene actually represents something of a step backwards for Lion-O’s character in terms of his maturity, harking back to the Lion-O we first met in some of the series’ earliest episodes.
+In those early stories, Lion-O was full of fierce pride in his position and title, to the point where the audience could clearly see that his pride had the potential to land him in trouble.
 In this episode, Lion-O’s pride is affronted by the superior taunts of Hachiman, and he reacts impulsively and angrily, hacking away at the log beneath him with a suicidal desire to prove himself the bigger man against the Samurai.
 As such, whilst this is a brief lapse for Lion-O, nonetheless this episode almost feels as though it should take place earlier in the series, before some of the character development that Lion-O enjoys.

 Does this episode work?
-Surprisingly, to a large extent, yes it does.
+Surprisingly, to a large extent, yes.
 Although there are those who would, very credibly, argue that introducing Samurais and ninjas into ThunderCats is stretching things just a little too far, somehow the execution of this episode allows it to rise above these arguments and allows it to flourish as a good, solid, if slightly unspectacular tale.
-Unfortunately many future experiments within the series would not work as well, particularly when those experiments emanated from the pen of William Overgard – and yet somehow, against all the odds, this episode manages to pull it off.
+Unfortunately, many future experiments within the series would not work as well, particularly when those experiments emanated from the pen of William Overgard.
+Yet somehow, against all the odds, this episode manages to pull it off.

 Written by Chris (He-Fan)